Let’s talk about SEO.

 Use this tool to add the specific keywords you want to use on an image-by-image basis, and watch your Google hits increase.

 It behooves us to point out that it’s also intensely important that you utilize good text copy practices in your blog posts as well.
 There is no substitution for a strong word game when it comes to SEO, so a major part of your strategy needs to happen in the text blocks.
 Make sure that your blog text is descriptive and hits your primary and secondary keywords, but that it also flows and doesn’t sound robotic.
-Be sure to include hyperlinks (“The Googles” loves hyperlinks) and get your word count up.
+Including key phrases in H1 and H2 section headings (expand Storytailor’s text tools to find these options) can also help you score big.
+And be sure to include hyperlinks (“The Googles” loves hyperlinks) and get your word count up.
 Google will be attracted to your blog because of the keywords and links you use, but your potential future clients will be especially attracted to your blog because you engage with them emotionally in the text copy.
 So do the work! 🙂

 And Storytailor’s built-in SEO scoring will evaluate and grade your work, offering helpful hints that will put you over the top.

 One last bit of SEO magic we’ve included in Storytailor is image optimization for the web.
 As you likely know, Google’s rankings are partly based on page load times, which are dramatically affected by image file size — especially on image-heavy sites like photography blogs.
 The blogs you create in Storytailor undergo a proprietary image optimization process that ensures your images present with the highest possible visual quality and the smallest possible file size footprint.
 Gorgeous images and fast load times produce optimal results.